NHSDigital/software-engineering-quality-framework/practices/security-repository.md

 # Securing repositories

 This guide lays out security best practice for Github repositories.
 Github is the default tool for code repositories, and should generally be used unless there is good reason otherwise.

-This set of practices should be implemented alongside other relevant ones that contribute to [security](security.md) as a whole.
-These are discussed in more detail as part of the [Quality Checks](../quality-checks.md)
+This set of practices is a minimum (nothing stops you from doing more), and they should be implemented alongside other relevant ones that contribute to [security](security.md) as a whole.
+These are discussed in more detail as part of the [Quality Checks](../quality-checks.md).

 ## Access controls
 * All users should have MFA enabled. *Note*: as we consider moving to Github Enterprise, this may be automated by way of authentication via short code.